buzzfeed/design/product-design-roles.md

 *\* = Necessary for promotion to this level*

 ### Visual Design*
-Demonstrates, articulates and **teaches** understanding of layout, typography and visual hierarchy.
-Exhibits strong art direction skills, using existing visual frameworks creatively to produce styles and patterns that are new, yet feel visually cohesive with the rest of BuzzFeed's products, **and helping others to do the same**.
+Demonstrates, articulates and **teaches** understanding of layout, typography and visual hierarchy. **Gives strong design direction to other designers on the team,** encouraging creative use of the Design Principles and existing visual frameworks to produce designs and, where appropriate, new styles and patterns that are visually cohesive with the rest of BuzzFeed's products.
 Maintains, suggests and **advocates for** evolutions of our Design Principles and existing style guides with a holistic consideration for **all of BuzzFeed's products.
 Forges strong relationships with other design teams at BuzzFeed and works with them to influence the entire BuzzFeed ecosystem.**

 ### UX Design*
 Demonstrates, articulates and **teaches others** understanding of information architecture, multi-step and cross-platform flows.
 Consistently considers the holistic user experience, potential states (errors, successes, dead-ends) and product overlaps in their own and others' work.
 Points out connections and potential collisions between different products, features and platforms.